- 1. Intensive Italian language Courses in Italy

 So, if you want to learn the Italian language and culture well but in a short time, the best thing to do is to come to Florence, Italy, choose one of our Italian language courses and immerse yourself in a completely Italian environment.

-The ABC School is located in the heart of Florence: from our windows you can see Palazzo Vecchio, and we are just a few steps from Santa Croce, piazza della Signoria, Uffizi Gallery and Ponte Vecchio.
+The ABC School is located in the heart of Florence: from our windows you can see Ponte Vecchio, Palazzo Vecchio, the Cathedral, the Uffizi Gallery and we are just a few steps from Ponte Vecchio, piazza della Signoria and the Uffizi Gallery.

 Small groups and teaching method of our establishment allow our students to gain with ease a good knowledge of grammatical structures and vocabulary, to improve their language skills, to practice the material learnt in classes and to start speaking Italian within several days from the beginning of the course.